Updated: Mar 14

 The Lamaze class was just ending when the teacher made a few final suggestions.
-"Now ladies, let's not forget to exercise right up to the end," she said.
+"Now, ladies, let's not forget to exercise right up to the end," she said.
 "Walking is especially good for you because it strengthens pelvic muscles and will help to make the delivery much easier."
-She went on to say, "And remember, husbands, that we are in this together with our wives so it would be beneficial if you walked with them."
-As everyone was getting up to leave, the instructor saw a younger man raise his hand in the back.
-"Yes sir?" she asked.
-"I was wondering if it's alright if she carries my golf clubs while we are walking?"
+She went on to say, "And remember husbands, that we are in this together with our wives, so it would be beneficial if you walked with them."
+As everyone was leaving, the instructor saw a younger man raise his hand in the back.
+"Yes, sir?" she asked.
+"I wondered if it's alright if she carries my golf clubs while we are walking?"

-After many years in ministry, I have come to see that people's motives and character have a way of quickly finding the surface.
-Selfishness, jealousy, laziness, integrity and honor are things most leaders can pick up on during the briefest of conversations.
-And like the young, soon-to-be father, our own ulterior motives can come out of us so fast that we rarely catch it until it's too late.
+After many years in ministry, I have seen that people's motives and character quickly find the surface.
+Most leaders can pick up on self-awareness, jealousy, laziness, integrity, and honor during the briefest of conversations.
+And like the young, soon-to-be father, our ulterior motives can come out of us so fast that we rarely catch it until it's too late.

 One of my greatest joys is seeing men and women receive wisdom and instruction and use it to bring about real change.
 We live in a world that expounds the idea that we cannot be different.
 And it is that mindset that even keeps us trapped in a body that we do not like.
-But change can and does happen in some people everyday.
+But change can and does happen in some people every day.
 On the other side of that coin is one of my biggest frustrations.
-It is hard to watch some people who have all the talent, skill and potential waste it all because they would not grow, develop and change.
+It is hard to watch some people who have all the talent, skill, and potential waste it because they would not grow, develop and change.
 I have seen it so many times it makes me sick.
-In fact, early on when mentoring or teaching someone, I can recognize issues that make it almost impossible to help them until they own that part of their character.
-Perhaps in trying to help others, you too have recognized those traits.
-Moreover, maybe you will see some in your own life.
-In either case, let’s take a look at seven people that are tough to help.
+In fact, early on, when mentoring or teaching someone, I can recognize issues that make it almost impossible to help them until they own that part of their character.
+Perhaps in trying to help others, you too have identified those traits.
+Maybe you have seen seen some in your own life.
+Let's look at seven people who are hard to help in either case.

 I have spent my life encouraging others and helping people reach their dreams.
-I have also spent countless hours scratching my head and wondering why some won't become all they could be simply because they refuse to grow.
-In training leaders, you get a front row view to the cause and effect of growth.
+I have also spent countless hours scratching my head and wondering why some won't become all they could be.
+In training leaders, you get a front-row view of growth's cause and effect.
 It never gets old.
 You will also encounter moments when only God can intervene and put one's life in order.
-If you can recognize it early it can save you a lot of time and frustration.
+If you can recognize it early, it can save you time and frustration.